vrevelina/BSAN6070-CA-Revelina/CA02/README.md

 FUNCTIONS

-* MakeCounterList(root_dir): Extracts 3000 most repeated words
+* MakeCounterList(root_dir): Extracts 3000 most repeated words\
+  * Summary:\
     Creates a list of every word in every email, takes only alphabetical words with more than 1 character and returns 3000 words which occured the most.
   * Parameter:\
     root_dir (str): path to a folder which contains the emails
   * Returns:\
     word_count_list (list): a list of tuples containing the 3000 most common words with its corresponding number of occurences
+* extract_features(mail_dir): Marks most common word occurence and spam emails\
+  * Summary:\
+    Checks the number of occurences of most common words in each email and marks it in the features_matrix Checks if the name of the text file containing the email indicates that it is a spam email
+  * Parameter:\
+    mail_dir (str): path to a folder containing all emails
+  * Returns:\
+    features_matrix (np.array): a matrix containing the number of occurences of each most common word in each email email_labels (np.array): a matrix indicating which emails are spam (1) and not spam (0)

 ## Contributors
 Version 1: Code created for CA02.ipynb in a (.py) file, by Professor Brahma\